Public Disclosure Statement

 |Entering Cohort||Six-year Graduation Rate|

-Degrees granted by program and academic year (Source: IPEDS)
+Degrees granted by program and academic year (Source: IPEDS; Preliminary data has not yet been reported to IPEDS)

 All Council on Social Work Education programs measure and report student learning outcomes.
 Bennett College social work majors are assessed on their mastery of the competencies that comprise the accreditation standards of the Council on Social Work Education.
 These competencies are dimensions of social work practice that all social workers are expected to master during their professional training.
 A measurement benchmark is set by the social work program for each competency.
 An assessment score at or above that benchmark is considered by the program to represent mastery of that particular competency.
 The link to this information is here.